Valliammai-Subramanian/Valliammai-Subramanian.github.io/_portfolio/Github.md

 ### Syllabus

-LESSON 1 Navigating a Commit History
+LESSON 1 Navigating a Commit History<br>
-LESSON 2 Creating and Modifying a Repository
+LESSON 2 Creating and Modifying a Repository<br>
-LESSON 3 Using GitHub to Collaborate
+LESSON 3 Using GitHub to Collaborate<br>

 ## Project: Self Work